IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

     The generated modal only exists on the generated editor views.
 If you need it elsewhere, you should copy it from the generated HTML for the editor and place it in your custom page.

 |

 Instance Methods
 ----------------

 Instance methods generate the members above on the TypeScript ViewModel.

-The model POCO instance that the method is called on will be loaded according to the following rules:
+The model POCO instance that the method is called on will be loaded using the default data source for the POCO's type.
+If you have a :ref:`Custom Data Source <CustomDataSources>` annotated with :csharp:`[DefaultDataSource]`, that data source will be used.
+Otherwise, the :ref:`StandardDataSource` will be used.

-- :ref:`CustomDataSources` are not used - even if one is set, it is not passed to the server in the API call, and will not be considered.
-If you would like to load additional data using one of your :ref:`CustomDataSources`, you'll need to manually call it inside your method.
-- If your model implements :ref:`IIncludable`, the :csharp:`Include` method will be called with a includes string of :csharp:`null`.
-- Otherwise, the model is loaded according to the :ref:`DefaultLoadingBehavior`.

 |

 Static Methods
 --------------